Purple-Devs/rbenv-binstubs/README.md

 Thanks go to:

 * [madumlao](https://github.com/madumlao) - contributed code so this plugin now creates shims for all the executable files in the binstubs directory, thus `bundle --path=vendor/bundle ...` is now handled, as are arbitary executables in the binstubs directory.
+* Various people who have given feedback and suggestions via the [issues list](https://github.com/ianheggie/rbenv-binstubs/issues)